Macrometacorp/docs/docs/transactions/index.md

 When you create the transaction, you specify which collections the transaction will write to.

-Once you create a transaction, you will be given a transaction reference number.
+Once you create a transaction, you will be given a transaction identifier.

 ### 2. Make API Calls

-Make API calls that include the transaction reference number to include them in the transaction.
+Make API calls that include the transaction identifier to include them in the transaction.
 All actions will run, but they are not final until you commit the transaction.

 ### 3. Commit or Abort Transaction